Point Blunt Light

-Point Blunt Light is a lighthouse on Angel Island in San Francisco Bay, California.
+Point Blunt Light is a lighthouse on the San Francisco City and County portion of Angel Island in San Francisco Bay, California.

 History

 Point Blunt Lighthouse was established in 1915.
 The lighthouse was automated in 1976.

 From Coast Guard web site in 1970, before the lighthouse was automated:

 Point Blunt Light was originally maintained by personnel at Angel Island Light Station at Point Knox until 1960.
 In 1960 a new watch room was constructed at Point Blunt which afforded a view of the entire San Francisco Bay.
 With the new watch room and new quarters completed in 1961 at Point Blunt, the Coast Guard moved the personnel from Angel Island Light Station.